In Their Own Words

 From The Relativity of Living Well (2024) published by Bone Bouquet.
 Reprinted with the permission of the publisher and poet.

 My debut collection, The Relativity of Living Well, traces a journey that began with my contracting long COVID-19 in March 2020.
 This was before we were told the virus was airborne, before masks, and before vaccines.
-We timed washing our hands by singing Happy Birthday.
-If ill, city services told us to remain home and limit human interaction, and offered no further medical support.
-During the two weeks in which the early poems of the collection take place, many Brooklyn residents passed away in their homes.
-“Now You See Me, Or, Denial” belongs to the suite of poems that open the book, and which are titled and shaped after the stages of bereavement.
-The titles for these poems arrived two years later, after I realized that I was writing both in and for the present and toward a future in which everything had inevitably changed.
+If we were ill, city services told us to remain home, and offered no further medical support.
+Many Brooklyn residents passed away in their homes.
+“Now You See Me, Or, Denial” belongs to the suite of poems that opens the book and is titled after the stages of bereavement.
+The titles arrived two years later, after I realized that I was writing both in and for the present, and toward a future in which everything had inevitably changed.

 The speaker in “Now You See Me, Or, Denial” attempts to convince themself that they do not have COVID-19.
-They make a variety of excuses and take inventory of their symptoms in hopes of deeming them ordinary.
-It opens, “Look, I was always a sickly child.”
-Sickly children are often sickly adults with tendencies toward hypochondria, but sickly adults also spend a lot of time gaslighting themselves about their symptoms.
-Many of us spend our days toggling between the two stances, a drama that unfolds explicitly across these lines: “My bloodmetal mouth parts to ask if sweat / was always so cold. / Are sour calves, like chocolate, / just another winter thing?”
-They debate with themself whether their usual ailments and aches in the winter look or feel like this moment does, their affect fluctuating across each push and pull.
+They take inventory of their symptoms in hopes of deeming them ordinary.
+Many chronically ill people spend our days toggling between gaslighting ourselves about our symptoms and avoiding the possible realities we’re afraid of, a drama that unfolds explicitly across these lines: “My bloodmetal mouth parts to ask if sweat / was always so cold. / Are sour calves, like chocolate, / just another winter thing?”
 That the speaker decides their desperation for temperature and texture is “Not new” in the absence of perceiving “aroma or flavor” suggests that these are certainly not only new, but extremely alarming responses.
-The telltale signs of COVID in its earliest mutations were temporary (or not so temporary) losses of taste and smell.
-This poem helps me remember how long I tasted nothing but blood, though there was no blood to taste, and the beginnings of nerve pain spreading through my legs, which remains a chronic symptom of dysautonomia.
-The poem has gone through many drafts, but enough of the original lines remain so that I am, perhaps darkly, deeply entertained by my own ignorance of its prescience and many ironies.
+This poem helps me remember how long I tasted nothing but blood, though there was no blood to taste.
+Enough of the original lines from early drafts remain so that I am– perhaps darkly–entertained by my own ignorance of their prescience when I wrote them.